daiearth22/test/resellers/index.html.md

 When contacting your DSE, you will need to include the following for each incident:

-- Name and email address of the end user reporting the problem, their GitLab.com user ID (if they have one/index.html.md), and their company name.
+- Name and email address of the end user reporting the problem, their GitLab.com user ID (if they have one), and their company name.
 - What EE version they are using
 - Salient details about their setup
 - First date of issue occurrence